seanthegeek/yaramail/docs/source/phishing.md

 examples to count the total number of marketing terms/buzzwords/phrases, the number of URLs, and any exception strings.
 The boolean logic can be as complex as needed.
-For example, you could set a threshold of matches that must occur, And potentially lower that threshold if a count of URls meet another threshold, since bulk marketing emails tend to have at least several links, and maybe even a tracking image.
+For example, you could set a threshold of matches that must occur, and potentially lower that threshold if a count of URLs meets another threshold — because bulk marketing emails tend to have at least several links, and maybe even a tracking image.

 Finding the right combination of strings and condition logic may take some time, but the reduction in alert fatigue is well worth the effort.